opf/openproject/docs/user-guide/integrations/README.md

 ## Timesheet
 Currently, there is no direct integration between OpenProject and Timesheet.
 If you are looking for a time tracking tool with a simple push of a button, consider the integration with [Toggl](../time-and-costs/time-tracking/toggl-integration/).

+## Mattermost

+There is a user-provided integration with Mattermost.
+Please note that it is not officially supported and that we do not take any liability when you use it.
+You can find it [here](https://github.com/girish17/op-mattermost).